 7. The Exterior

-The exterior is also one of the areas sellers forget to stage when selling their Los Angeles houses for the simple reason that they get so caught up in staging the interior.
+The exterior is also one of the areas sellers forget to stage when selling their Riverside houses for the simple reason that they get so caught up in staging the interior.
 But the exterior and the curb appeal are absolutely critical – because they create that all-important first impression, which you never get another chance to make.

 Consult Your Agent

-Really, though, these are just some of the areas sellers forget to stage when selling their Los Angeles houses.
+Really, though, these are just some of the areas sellers forget to stage when selling their Riverside houses.
 And that’s why if you don’t have some experience in this area, you probably shouldn’t try to do it all on your own.
 You can hire professional stagers, or you can consult your experienced local real estate agent.
 Your agent will be glad to guide you through the staging process.